mpashkovskiy/ru-rag/README.md

 - Python 3.9;
 - GPU is recommended but the code also works on CPU.
 Generation time:
   - MacBook Pro 13', M2, 2022 - approx. 20 minutes;
-  - AWS g5.4xlarge EC2 сервер - approx. one minute.
+  - AWS g5.4xlarge EC2 machine - approx. one minute.

 ### Usage